sandygoat/CPSC455/README.md

 # Rate the Turf

 ## App Description

-Top of README – clear description of app (can be like an elevator pitch!)
-[2-3 sentences]: !!! <br>
-This application allows users to find a turf based on the rating of the turf and the distance from the location of the user to the turf.
-User is also able to view the image of the turf to see if it fits their preference.
+Tired of isolating at home?
+Try our app to find the perfect grass fields to hang out with your friends.
+Our app also helps you plan the best route to the destination via various transportation tools.
+Besides, you will be updated by the accounts you are following.
+And many more for your discovery...

 ## Project Goals
 ### Minimal: